Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 APOTROPAICS: THE ROUGH GUIDE #1: TAPER BURN MARKS

-For the last 25 years archaeologists have been recording historic taper burn marks on Medieval building timbers, now understood to be the material traces of applied ‘pyro-technology’ – an act intended to protect the buildings from harm.
+For the last 25 years archaeologists have been recording taper burn marks on historic building timbers.
+These marks are now understood to be the material traces of applied ‘pyro-technology’ – a practice intended to protect buildings and their occupants from harm.

 1: Taper Burn Marks: Morphology, defining characteristics.

-A taper burn mark can be identified by its ‘tear drop’ shape – not unlike that of a candle flame – being round at the base and narrowing to a point, which is the result of the way the flame was applied to the timber (Billingsley 2021: 48).
-Its characteristic shape is the archaeological trace of a ‘controlled’ flame having been deliberately applied to a timber element within a building using a taper.
-A taper is described as a long, thin candle used for lighting fires, whose design was intended to create a long, steady flame.
+A taper burn mark can be identified by its ‘teardrop’ shape – not unlike that of a candle flame – being round at the base and narrowing to a point, which is the result of the way the flame was applied to the timber (Billingsley 2021: 48).
+Its characteristic shape is the result of a ‘controlled’ flame having been deliberately applied to a timber element within a building using a taper.
+A taper is a long, thin candle that was used for lighting fires, whose design was intended to create a long, steady flame.
 It is now generally agreed that the taper –rather than a candle or a rush light – was the most likely choice of ‘tool’ to affect the desired result.

-Taper burn marks can vary in size, from a few millimeters in length to those of several centimeters and can be found as single burns or in overlapping multiples.
+Taper burn marks can vary in size, from a few millimetres in length to those of several centimetres and can be found as single burns, pairs or in overlapping multiples.
 One distinct characteristic of the burn mark is the depth to which the flame has been allowed to burn into the timber, which can be up to several millimetres.
-They are commonly found on fireplace lintels (bressumiers) as well as around thresholds and openings such as timber doors and windows (Hoggard 2019:94).
-In other instances they have been found in ‘inaccessible’ locations within a building, such as behind paneling or even under floorboards (Wright 2015:04, Champion 2017a)..
+They are commonly found on fireplace lintels (bressummers) as well as around thresholds and openings such as timber door frames and windows (Hoggard 2019:94).
+In other instances they have been found in ‘inaccessible’ locations within a building, such as behind panelling or even under floorboards (Wright 2015:04, Champion 2017a).

 2: A Little History of Research

-Historically, taper burn marks had been either misidentified or not identified as being of any significance at all.
-Regarded as ‘commonplace’ marks on timber buildings they have often been overlooked or ignored.
-The presumption was made that the burns were the result of regular accidents in wooden buildings where only rush or candle lighting was available; the burn marks, therefore, were considered to be the result of accidents due to fallen or badly placed candles (Dean & Hill 2014, Champion 2017b:6).
+Historically, taper burn marks have been either misidentified or considered to be of no significance at all.
+Regarded as ‘commonplace’ burn marks on timber buildings, they have often been overlooked or ignored.
+The presumption has been that the burn marks were the result of accidents due to fallen or badly placed candles (Dean & Hill 2014, Champion 2017b:6).
+This has now been conclusively debunked.

 The Rise of the Heritage Industry

-This common-place attitude to the burn marks only changed with the introduction of modern building surveys undertaken by the heritage industry during the 1990’s and the 2000’s.
-A reluctance within the industry to excavate or perform ‘intrusive’ operations led to a greater emphasis on non-invasive surveys and techniques.
+This commonplace attitude to burn marks has changed due to the introduction of modern building surveys undertaken by the heritage industry during the 1990’s and the 2000’s.
+A reluctance within the heritage industry to excavate or perform ‘intrusive’ operations led to a greater emphasis on non-invasive or ‘remote’ surveys and techniques.
 Further, stringent rules and protocols were introduced which have regulated the way in which buildings could be restored and/or investigated.
-The move away from excavation or invasive investigation and an increased emphasis upon detailed recording promoted the discipline of ‘buildings archaeology’ to a higher prominence than it had enjoyed before.
-Now aided by new 3D scanning equipment, buildings surveys are being undertaken in painstaking detail.
+There is now an increased emphasis upon detailed recording, promoted within the discipline of ‘buildings archaeology’ to a higher prominence than it had enjoyed before.
+It is now aided by new 3D scanning equipment which has led to ‘standing buildings’ surveys being undertaken in painstaking detail.

-The enhanced recording techniques which have now become standard protocols for archaeologists soon highlighted the fact that there were far more taper burn marks on internal timber elements within ‘discrete’ buildings than were far more than would be ‘reasonable’ when viewed just as casual accidents.
-The sheer quantity of burn marks recorded in old buildings have made the hypothesis of ‘accidental’ fires untenable (Easton 2012: 46) Further, building surveys that have recorded the official ‘dismantling’ (for the replacement of un-savable elements) or ‘renovation’ of old buildings by professionals have brought to light burn marks that had been made in inaccessible locations – such as those that have been found behind paneling, in ‘awkward’ (or restricted) roof spaces and under floorboards (Wright 2015:4, Champion 2017a).
+The enhanced recording techniques have become standard protocols for buildings archaeologists.
+These new techniques soon highlighted far more taper burn marks on internal timber elements than would be ‘reasonable’ when viewed just as casual accidents.
+The sheer quantity of burn marks recorded in old buildings have made the hypothesis of ‘accidental’ fires untenable (Easton 2012: 46) Further, building surveys that have recorded the official ‘dismantling’ (for the replacement of un-salvageable elements) or ‘renovation’ of old buildings by professionals have brought to light burn marks that had been made in inaccessible locations – such as those that have been found behind panelling, in ‘awkward’ (or restricted) roof spaces and under floorboards (Wright 2015:4, Champion 2017a).

 However, the counter-argument for accidental burning persisted, and the phenomenon became the subject of heated debate.
-Back in the field, archaeological examination of burn marks on timber elements found that, in the majority of cases, where burn marks were found, candle sconces or candle fittings were absent (Champion 2017b: 6, Hoggard 2019: 94, Wright 2021).
-Further, multiple burn marks in inaccessible places or along the edges of timber framed doorways and windows continued to be equally puzzling and difficult to explain when resorting to the ‘accident’ theory.
+Back in the field, archaeological examination of burn marks on timber elements found that, in the majority of cases, ‘where burn marks were found, candle sconces or candle fittings were absent’ (Champion 2017b: 6, Hoggard 2019: 94, Wright 2021).
 The results from ‘modern’ building surveys culled from the new generation of buildings archaeologists have found burn marks in ever more unusual locations.
-In churches, they are most often found on the inside of the main door (Champion 2017a), but also on Rood Screens and even on ‘portable’ objects and furniture.
+In churches, they are most often found on the inside of the main door (Champion 2017a), but they have been recorded on Rood Screens, craftsmen’s tools, painted canvases and even on smaller, ‘portable’ objects and furniture (Perkins 2012).

 Experimental Archaeology

-However, we may be inching towards a credible explanation using a combination of judicious and detailed building recording alongside the application of ‘experimental’ archaeology.
-In 2014 Dean& Hill undertook a programme of archaeological experimentation which attempted to replicate both the shape and depth of taper burn marks using a variety of flame types on green oak.
-This material was chosen as it has been recorded that the burn marks had been made either at the time of the timbers being felled and prepared or not long after construction.
-Their tests further illustrated that, during the burning process, it would have been necessary to scrape away the layer of carbon and charcoal at regular intervals to create some of the deeper examples.
-In their summary they noted that although the burn marks sometimes appeared alongside other known ‘apotropaic’ symbols they concluded that there was, ‘no close association between burn marks and other ritual markings’ (Dean & H ill 2014, quoted in Hoggard 2021:95).
+In 2014, Dean& Hill undertook a programme of experimental archaeology which attempted to replicate both the shape and depth of taper burn marks using a variety of flame types on green oak.
+This material was chosen as it had been noted that taper burn marks had often been made either at the time of the timber being felled, during the conversion process or not long after construction.
+Their tests f illustrated that, during the burning process, it would have been necessary to scrape away the layer of carbon and charcoal at regular intervals to create some of the deeper examples.
+However, in their summary, they noted that although the burn marks sometimes appeared alongside other known ‘apotropaic’ symbols they concluded that there was, ‘no close association between burn marks and other ritual markings’ (Dean & H ill 2014, quoted in Hoggard 2021:95).
+This conclusion has since been questioned by a number of researchers.
+Since these early experiments it is now generally agreed the burn marks were often deployed alongside (or in tandem with) other categories of ritual marks (and practices) and as apotropaics in their own right.

 3: A DAWNING REALISATION